wuyang1002431655/tango_with_django_19/manuscript/chapter5-database-setup.md

 The `populate()` function is responsible for the calling the `add_cat()` and `add_page()` functions repeatedly.
 These functions are in turn responsible for the creation of new categories and pages. `populate()` keeps tabs on categories that are created.
 As an example, a reference to the `Python` category is stored in local variable `python_cat` - check line 11 above.
 This is done as a `Page` requires a `Category` reference.
 After `add_cat()` and `add_page()` are called in `populate()`, the function concludes by looping through all new `Category` and associated `Page` objects, displaying their names on the terminal.

 I> ### Creating Model Instances
 I> We make use of the convenience `get_or_create()` method for creating model instances in the population script above.
 As we don't want to create duplicates of the same entry, we can use `get_or_create()` to check if the entry exists in the database for us.
 If it doesn't exist, the method creates it.
-It it does, then a reference to the specific model instance is returned.
+It does, then a reference to the specific model instance is returned.
 I>
 I> This helper method can remove a lot of repetitive code for us.
-Rather than doing this laborious check ourselves, we can make use of code that does exactly this for us. *Why reinvent the wheel if it’s already there?*
+Rather than doing this laborious check ourselves, we can make use of code that does exactly this for us.
 I>
 I> The `get_or_create()` method returns a tuple of `(object, created)`.
 The first element `object` is a reference to the model instance that the `get_or_create()` method creates if the database entry was not found.
 The entry is created using the parameters you pass to the method - just like `category`, `title`, `url` and `views` in the example above.
 If the entry already exists in the database, the method simply returns the model instance corresponding to the entry. `created` is a boolean value; `True` is returned if `get_or_create()` had to create a model instance.
 I>